formlio/forml/docs/lifecycle.rst

 Generation Advancement
 ^^^^^^^^^^^^^^^^^^^^^^

-Whenever the given pipeline is *trained* (incrementally or from scratch) and/or *tuned*, a new *generation* of the models is produced.
-ForML is implicitly tagging generations simply by incremental *integer identifier* starting from ``1`` (relatively to the same *release*).
+Whenever the given pipeline is :ref:`trained <workflow-mode>` (incrementally or from scratch) and/or *tuned*, a new *generation* of its models is produced.

-New generations are typically produced to refresh the models using new data while keeping the same pipeline implementation.
+This typically happens to refresh the models using new data while keeping the same pipeline implementation.
 Updating the models of the same release allows (if supported by the given models) to carry the state over from previous generations to the next by incrementally training only on the new data obtained since the previous training.

 Generations get transparently persisted in model registry as the :ref:`model generation assets
 <registry-assets>`.